therealsangwoohan/DLLMFS/README.md

 Later, when I learned about how GPUs are essential for parallel computing, I replaced every numpy arrays to torch gpu tensors.

-Right now, training a Neural Network with Cross-Entropy and Gradient Descent using my library is just as fast and accurate as Tensorflow's and Pytorch's.

 **How this repo is organised.**

 NeuralNetwork.py